rdmurphy/mini-sync/README.md

 #### Conditionally add it to your bundle

 Most bundlers support conditional includes based on the value of the `NODE_ENV` environment variable, or a similar mechanism.
 If you can do this in the configuration itself, that's great!
 But you also could include it directly in your JavaScript itself within an `if` statement.
+If you plan to use this method, you should set `injectClientScript` to `false` when creating the `mini-sync` instance so the auto-injection does not interfere with your bundled copy.

 ```js
 if (process.env.NODE_ENV === 'development') {